This is your list of 9 kitchen trends from 2022 to 2023 you want to consider.

 It also takes away from the “new build” feel if everything you have is new and factory made.
 How about a vintage farm table as an island?
 If all of your kitchen is brand new, juxtapose the new stark feel with an antique kitchen table.

-Kitchen trends for 2022 are giving me a very classic, timeless feel.
+Kitchen trends for 2022 are giving me a timeless feel.
 If you found something to pull from these 9 trends that resonates with you, then this post was a success!
+If you liked this blog you’d also love to Shop Our Home!

 You Will Also Love: